ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 ### Adding progressive enhancement

-As a last step, let's add progressive enhancement, so the JS users will have a better experience.
-It's also required to use for example client-side validation and events, and of course to avoid reloading the page when the form is posted.
+As a last step, let's add progressive enhancement, so the users with JavaScript enabled will have a nicer experience.
+It's also required to use for example [client-side validation](/concepts/client-validation) and [events](/concepts/events), and of course to avoid reloading the page when the form is posted.

 This is simply done with `enhance`, returned from `superForm`: